betteriot/betteriot-principles/README.md

     - Principle of Least Privilege: API service users should have limited access
     - Managed access to data: Do DB users need to write to a DB they only search in?
 Do DB users have access to DB’s they shouldn’t do?

-### 22. The organisation SHOULD implement reliable and appropriate backend patching procedures which should be evidenced.
+### 22. The vendor SHOULD implement reliable and appropriate backend patching procedures which should be evidenced.

     Assessment criteria: Patches should be regularly applied to any system that is internet facing as a priority, within a reasonable time frame from patch release.
 Critical patches, where applicable, should be given priority.

-### 23. The organisation MUST enforce a strong user identity policy.
+### 23. The vendor MUST enforce a strong user identity policy.

-    Assessment criteria: The organisation’s sign in process encourages its customers to choose passwords which include alphanumeric characters, special symbols, and are of significant permitted length.
+    Assessment criteria: The vendor’s sign in process encourages its customers to choose passwords which include alphanumeric characters, special symbols, and are of significant permitted length.
 These passports should be validated server side.
 Two factor authentication should be included & support for tokenized 2FA e.g. google authenticator.

 ### 24. The device SHOULD use strong cryptographic schemes.